-Ms. Jimmerson brings to the Board diversified business experience as well as expertise in public company corporate governance and strategic planning.
+Ms. Jimmerson brings to the Board diversified business experience as well as expertise in public company corporate governance, legal and regulatory compliance, and strategic planning.

-Madeleine W. Ludlow

-Age: 64 Director Since: 2004 Committees: Corporate Governance Committee Chair
+Madeleine W. Ludlow Age: 65 Director Since: 2004 Compensation Committee Member

-Compensation Committee Member

 Ms. Ludlow provides consulting services regarding investments in private equity transactions.
 From 2009 to January 2011, she was a principal of Market Capital Partners LLC and from 2005 to 2009 was a principal of LudlowWard Capital Advisors, LLC, both of which were Ohio-based investment banking firms serving middle market companies.